maoz-grossman/Chord-recognition/README.md

 <h4>Data set description </h4>
 guitar chords recorded both in the studio and noisy environments.
 The database contains 2000 chords splitted up in 10 classes, giving up to 200 chords per chord type.
+Each sound file is one second to three seconds long.
 The files are stored in raw WAV 16 bits mono 44100Hz format.
 (from https://people.montefiore.uliege.be/josmalskyj/research.php )